-Are you interested in doing research with our lab?
+Interested in doing research with our lab?
 There are many opportunities for undergraduates to get involved in our research as research assistants (RAs).
-No prior research experience necessary!See our Projects page for some ongoing studies we are conducting.
+No prior research experience necessary.

 We are happy to consider applications for graduate students and post-docs for the coming year.

 Graduate students are admitted through the Department of Psychology's PhD program in the Developmental Psychology area.
-Information about Stanford psychology graduate admissions, including requirements, deadlines, and fee waivers, is available on the department website graduate admissions page.
+Information about Stanford psychology graduate admissions, including requirements, deadlines, and fee waivers, is available on the Stanford Psychology graduate admissions page.
 Typically, graduate applications are due in December for admission starting fall quarter of the following year, and fee waiver applications are due early November.

-Prospective graduate students and post-docs can contact our lab director Ellen Markman at email@example.com.
+Prospective graduate students and post-docs may contact our lab director Ellen Markman at email@example.com with further questions.